ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 ### `faultproof_withdrawals_potential_attack_on_in_progress_games_count`

 - **Description:** This is an attack in which the dispute game is still in progress.
-This is not yet a problem as the faultproof should be able to challenge this game and end with CHALLENGER_WIN.
-In the latter case this will not be an issue.
+This is not yet a problem, as the faultproof system should be able to challenge this game and end with CHALLENGER_WIN.
+In the latter case, this will not be an issue.
 - **Alert:**
   - **Condition:** If the value exceeds **0**.
-  - **Action:** In this case we need to keep an eye on this event.
+  - **Action:** In this case, we need to keep an eye on this event.
 This is not yet a problem, and may not become a problem, but we may want to investigate who is attempting an attack.
   - **Alert Name:** [faultproof-potential-withdrawal-forgery-detected](#faultproof-withdrawal-forgery-detected)

 ### `faultproof_withdrawals_suspicious_events_on_challenger_wins_games_count`

 - **Description:** This is the total number of suspicious withdrawals.
-In normal circumstances this metrics will be increased of 1 and faultproof_withdrawals_potential_attack_on_in_progress_games_count will be decreased of one.
+In normal circumstances, this metric will be incremented by 1, and `faultproof_withdrawals_potential_attack_on_in_progress_games_count` will be decremented by 1.
 - **Type:** Counter
 - **Alert:**
   - **Condition:** If the value is not increasing as expected.
-  - **Action:** There are no immediate actions here.
-These informations can be useful for doing threat hunting and for measuring how many attack attempt have being detected since the block we have started to monitor from.
+  - **Action:** No immediate actions are required.
+This information is useful for threat hunting and measuring how many attack attempts have been detected since monitoring began.
   - **Alert Name:** [faultproof-suspicious-withdrawal-forgery-detected](#faultproof-withdrawal-forgery-detection-stalled)

 ### `faultproof_withdrawals_node_connection_failures_total`